Top tips for creating great teaching kits on webmaker.org/teach

 Teach the kits

 Mozilla embraces Connected Learning, constructivism and other progressive pedagogies.
 Rooted in the concept of making as learning, the teaching kits encourage hands-on activities and peer-to-peer learning and exchange.
 They also promote webmaking as a tenet of open culture.
-Mozilla is deeply committed to identifying the skills, competencies and literacies necessary to read, write and participate on the web, and our teaching kits align with the Web Literacy Standard.
+Mozilla is deeply committed to identifying the skills, competencies and literacies necessary to read, write and participate on the web, and our teaching kits align with the Web Literacy Map.

 Hack the kits

 Our teaching kits are 100% remixable.
 We've made it easy to expand the areas where your learners need more guidance, ignore the pieces that don't apply and add in completely new material as you see fit.
 Simply click the Remix button in the upper right corner of any kit and customized it to meet your needs.
-We hope you share your results with the Mentor Community.
+We hope you share your results with the Community.
 We're here to support you, hear your ideas and push the boundaries of education.

 Use your Title and Summary to "sell" your kit.